Health & Nutrition11 min read

 • Annual maximum: The most the insurer will pay in a single policy year.
 Some plans offer unlimited annual payouts.

 • Waiting period: The time between when your policy starts and when coverage begins.
-Typically 14 days for accidents and illnesses, with longer waiting periods for orthopedic conditions.
+It's typically 14 days for accidents and illnesses.
+You'll often see longer waits for orthopedic conditions.

 A Real-World Example